 Monsignor W. Thomas Larkin, the Vicar General of the diocese and interim diocesan administrator, was appointed the Second Bishop of St. Petersburg on April 17, 1979.
 He was ordained to the episcopate on May 27 by his former classmate, Pope John Paul II.
 Bishop Larkin was formally installed as the diocese’s second bishop on June 28.
 A period of tremendous growth occurred during Bishop Larkin’s tenure.
 Bishop Larkin’s ambitious pastoral plan resulted in the establishment of fifteen new parishes and three new schools.

 Bishop John Clement Favalora, a native of New Orleans and former Bishop of Alexandria, Louisiana, was installed as the Third Bishop of St. Petersburg on May 16, 1989.
-As bishop he directed his time toward administrative reorganization to manage effectively diocesan demands brought on by the rapid growth of the 1980s.
+As bishop he directed his time toward administrative reorganization to manage effectively the many diocesan demands brought on by the rapid growth of the 1980s.
 Initially, Bishop Favalora took a number of steps to consolidate the various administrative functions of the diocese through the reorganization of the Chancery and the consolidation of diocesan social outreach programs through Catholic Charities.
-He also established a second radio station (WLMS 88.3 FM) to reach the northern portions of the diocese.

 Declaring “A Year of Favor From The Lord,” Bishop Favalora presided over a fourteen-month celebration marking the twenty-fifth anniversary of the establishment of the Diocese of St. Petersburg.
 Bishop Favalora closed the Jubilee Year with a solemn Pontifical Liturgy at the Cathedral of St. Jude the Apostle on April 17, 1994.
-In November, Bishop Favalora was named the Third Archbishop of Miami and was installed on December 20.
+Just seven month later, Bishop Favalora was named the Third Archbishop of Miami and was installed on December 20, 1994.

-In further preparation for the great Jubilee Year, Bishop Lynch focused on the Jubilee concepts of forgiveness, freedom, and release from burden.
-To do this, he presided at communal celebrations for the sacrament of penance throughout the diocese.
-He also instituted a “debt-forgiveness” program by which he released parishes in need from the burden of millions of dollars of construction debt, its payment and its longevity.
+In preparation for the great Jubilee Year, Bishop Lynch endorsed the Renew 2000 program in the local parishes as well as encouraged development of small Christian faith-sharing communities.
+He also focused on the Jubilee concepts of forgiveness, freedom, and release from burden.
+To do this, he presided at communal celebrations for the sacrament of penance throughout the diocese something he would later do during the Jubilee Year of Mercy in 2016.
+He also instituted a “debt-forgiveness” program by which he released parishes in need from the burden of millions of dollars of debt payments.